nicolebid/canadian-birth-probability/README.md

 ```
 conda activate canadian-birth-probabilities
 ```
-4. Run the scripts using the following commands (in order).
+4. Delete the files in the `data` and `output` folders and then run the following scripts, in order.

 ```
 python -m src.retrieve_load